Binary Neutron Stars from the Moon: Early Warnings and Precision Science for the Artemis Era: Results

 A significant early warning alert of the BNS merger is necessary to prepare for observations across the entire EM spectrum.
 The time to merger/coalescence ($\tau_{c}$) is computed using Eq.4 from ~\cite{Chan:2018csa}:

 where $c$ is the speed of light, $G$ the gravitational constant, and $f_{s}$ the starting frequency considered for the GW signal.

 For a detector to claim a GW signal detection, a general SNR threshold of 8 needs to be attained.
-Figure~\ref{fig:EW} shows the SNR of different detectors as a function of time to merger (in hours). \texttt{Lunar-SEI} can claim a detection $\sim$3 years before merger but for realistic EM follow-up campaigns, we consider a maximum early warning alert requirement of only 1 year, hence we choose the $f_{low}$ for \texttt{Lunar-SEI} such that the system is only 1 year away from merger, which is $\sim$0.2 Hz. \texttt{Lunar-SUS} on the other hand attains an SNR of 8 at $\sim$40 days before merger providing more than 1 month alert.
+Figure~\ref{fig:EW} shows the SNR of different detectors as a function of time to merger (in hours). \texttt{Lunar-SEI} can claim a detection $\sim$3 years before merger. {We choose an $f_{low}$ of 0.1 Hz for \texttt{Lunar-SEI} and \texttt{LILA-Horizon} as it is the lower bound of the mid-band GW frequency (0.1-10 Hz).
+A GW170817-like system is $\sim$7 years from merger at this frequency. \texttt{LILA-Horizon} also sees the signal on a similar timescale as \texttt{Lunar-SEI} but the SNR increases substantially as the system gets closer to merger}. \texttt{Lunar-SUS} on the other hand attains an SNR of 8 at $\sim$40 days before merger providing more than 1 month alert.
 The signal reaches SNR=8 in \texttt{ET} around 15 hours before the merger. \texttt{CE40} can claim a detection only around 1 hour before the merger, and \texttt{LHO} only about 5 minutes before the merger. \\

 Assuming optimal sky location and orientation, we compute the horizon distance of a source with intrinsic parameters similar to GW170817 for various detector configurations at a detection threshold of SNR=8 and SNR=30, as shown in Figure~\ref{fig:Dl_tmerger}.
-At SNR=8, \texttt{Lunar-SEI} can detect sources a few years before merger but only till $\sim$200 Mpc, whereas \texttt{Lunar-SUS} can claim a detection $\sim$ 4 days before merger, up to a distance of 1 Gpc. \texttt{ET} can give a $\sim$10 hour alert for the same horizon distance as observed by \texttt{Lunar-SEI}, but its reach increases as the system gets closer to merger. \texttt{CE40} on the other hand can detect GW170817-like systems around 1-2 hours before merger to $\sim$ 200 Mpc, and its reach increases significantly to $\sim$ 2 Gpc for a system that is 30 minutes from merger.
+At SNR=8, \texttt{Lunar-SEI} can detect sources a few years before merger but only till $\sim$200 Mpc, whereas \texttt{Lunar-SUS} can claim a detection $\sim$ 4 days before merger, up to a distance of 1 Gpc. {\texttt{LILA-Horizon} can see such a signal till 300 Mpc about 10 hours before merger, at SNR=8}. \texttt{ET} can give a $\sim$10 hour alert for the same horizon distance as observed by \texttt{Lunar-SEI}, but its reach increases as the system gets closer to merger. \texttt{CE40} on the other hand can detect GW170817-like systems around 1-2 hours before merger to $\sim$ 200 Mpc, and its reach increases significantly to $\sim$ 2 Gpc for a system that is 30 minutes from merger.
 When the SNR threshold is increased to 30, the horizon distance reduces by an order of magnitude for most detectors.